 Getting to Agrigento and getting around

 Fly to Palermo Falcone and Borsellino Airport, Trapani Vincenzo Florio Airport or to Catania Fontanarossa airport.
-Take a coach or drive to Agrigento.
-The driving distance is about two hours.
+Take a coach or drive to Agrigento, the driving distance is about two hours.
+In all airports of Sicily there are the major agencies of car rental

 From the airports to Agrigento